codemagic-ci-cd/codemagic-docs/content/knowledge-base/install-unity-version.md

 ## Activating Unity

-Even though you are installing a different version of Unity to build your apps with, you should use the default Unity version that is already installed on the machine.
-Unity Hub CLI commands not work correctly if a license is not already active on the machine.
+Unity Hub CLI commands do not work correctly if a license is not already active on the machine.

 ## Install Unity script